 Houses at Chip Bee Gardens

 Soon after independence, the village was torn down and replaced by semi-detached and terrace houses for the British military.
-Today, these houses are owned by locals and expatriates, while the shophouses closer to Holland Avenue (behind the old post office) now house a variety of cafés and restaurants.
+Today, these houses are occupied by locals and expatriates, while the shophouses closer to Holland Avenue (behind the old post office) now house a variety of cafés and restaurants.
 There was also a high-rise private housing located between Jalan Merah Saga and Jalan Rumia.
 In 1995, it was replaced by the Merasaga condominium.

 The row of shophouses along Jalan Merah Saga